-Ailbhe joined Create in 2015, where she is responsible for core programming and strategic and organisational development and partnerships, nationally and internationally.
-She is Project Lead for the Collaborative Arts Partnership Programme, a Creative Europe Project of which Create is the lead partner.
+Ailbhe is responsible for core programming and strategic and organisational development and partnerships, nationally and internationally.
 Prior to taking up her appointment as Director of Create, as an artist she has worked in a wide range of situated projects as part of the interdisciplinary art and research platform Vagabond Reviews.
-Projects included Scientia Civitatis Missing Titles 2015 as part of Phoenix Rising Art and the Civic Imagination curated by Logan Sisley and (In)Visible Labour Factorium (2013 – 2015) as part of the Still, We Work exhibition curated by Valerie Connor for the National Women’s Council of Ireland In her early career major projects included Unspoken Truths (1991-1996) with IMMA, LYCS and FRC, Once is Too Much (1996-1998) with IMMA and FRC and Tower Songs (2004 – 2006) with FGU, RYP and CityArts.
 Ailbhe holds a BA in Fine Art from the National College of Art and Design and she was awarded her doctorate from the University of Ulster in 2011.

-Arthur joined Create in 1994 to manage an EU-supported partnership with the Combat Poverty Agency (Community Arts Pilot Programme).
-As finance director, Arthur manages contracted services and was financial controller of Collaborative Arts Partnership Programme (CAPP), a large scale European Cooperation Project of which Create is co-ordinating partner.
+Arthur is Create’s finance director, managing contracted services, as well as operating as Company secretary.
 He has been responsible for key initiatives including four editions of the Irish Fundraising Handbook, accredited training programmes, and other consultancy and research work.
-He also acts as Company Secretary.
 Arthur holds a Degree in Commerce and is a Graduate of the Marketing Institute of Ireland.
 He has lectured in Arts Sector Analysis (IADT, Dún Laoghaire) and Consumer Behaviour (Dublin Business School).
-An accredited fundraising trainer, he also has a Cert in Voluntary Sector Management and recently completed the Cert in Charity Law, Trusteeship & Governance.
-Arthur is a committed volunteer and is currently Honorary Secretary of his local financial co-operative, Core Credit Union.

 Áine Crowley, Programme Manager, Arts and Engagement